segasai/rvspecfit/README.md

 # This constructs the specData object from wavelength, spectrum and error
 # spectrum arrays.
 The rvspecfit works on arrays of SpecData's which may
 # represent multiple exposures or multiple spectral configurations
-# Here we just have one spectrum from the spectral configuration "myconf"
+# Here we just have one spectrum from the spectral configuration "mysetup"

-specdata = [spec_fit.SpecData('myconf',
+specdata = [spec_fit.SpecData('mysetup',
                                wavelength,
                                spec,
                                espec)